 Here’s another, slightly closer look at the new chest unit.
 Peter Budaj originally posted a quick tour of the new chest and arm unit on Instagram, reposted by @goaliegearnerd.

 The biggest change to note in the new chest protector guidelines is the shoulder floaters decreasing in width.
-Once we’ve got a better photo of just how much these have decreased in size, we’ll attach it to each companies C / A.
+Once we’ve got a better photo of just how much these have decreased in size, we’ll attach it to each companies C / A. In our opinion, the actual floaters are using extra space.
+Some of the best chest protectors on the market have much less width from floater to floater edge, and it makes a huge difference as far as mobility is concerned.

 Next up, the Brian’s Streamlined NHL Spec C / A